Mara-Li/Obsidian-Snippet-Manager/README.md

     - Vault is in : `G:/Drive/vault`
     - My Obsidian Manager Folder is in : `D:/Documents/Github/Snippets Manager`
 2. `obsnipe clone https://github.com/Mara-Li/Obsidian-Snippet-collection`
-3. Active the snippets 🎉
+3. Activate the snippets 🎉

 To update this specific snippet : `obsnipe update Obsidian-Snippet-collection`

 # In obsidian

-You can create a commmand in Obsidian using [Obsidian Shell](https://github.com/Taitava/obsidian-shellcommands).
+You can create a command in Obsidian using [Obsidian Shell](https://github.com/Taitava/obsidian-shellcommands).

 ![](screenshot/shell_config1.png)
 ![](screenshot/shell_config2.png)
 ![](screenshot/shell_config3.png)
-*Bonus, you can update your snippet everytime obsidian start, like BRAT !*
+*Bonus, you can update your snippet every time obsidian start, like BRAT!*

-⚠️ **WARNING** : Every edit on snippet downloaded by this way will break the script.
-Please, DON'T EDIT these file, and use another snippet !
-(Or, use a fork and commit before !)
+⚠️ **WARNING** : Every edit on a snippet downloaded by this way will break the script.
+Please, DON'T EDIT these file, and use another snippet.
+(Or, use a fork and commit before.)